pulzze/autoflow-documentation/docs/ids/action-system-ratelimit/fields/duration.md

-Duration of the limit in seconds (3600 seconds is 1 hour).
+The duration of the limit in seconds (3600 seconds is 1 hour).